When it comes to stocks, size matters.

 If you want to make the most tactical trades possible, create a large-cap stocks watchlist.

 A watchlist is an important tool for traders at any level.
 With large-cap stocks, it can help you identify which ones have the most growth potential.

 The watchlist is your narrowed-down list of stocks that you’re considering for trades.
 You don’t want it to be huge, as it’s a shortlist of contenders.

 You can think of it like a list of nominees for an Academy Award.
 These are just the best of the best, narrowed down from all of the choices out there.

 This is the list that you’ll watch to see if any of the stocks meet your specific criteria to enter a trade.

 Ideally, you’ll have created a basic trading plan for each of the stocks on your watchlist, including entry and exit points.
 This means that if any of them meet your criteria, you’ll be ready to pounce on the trade.

-I’m a huge fan of watchlists, as my students know--I send them out frequently to my students so they can see what I’m noticing in the market and what I’m looking at.
-BTW, if you want to check out my watchlist every Sunday, right here — there’s no cost; you just sign up with your email address.
+I’m a huge fan of watchlists, as my students know.
+I send one to my Challenge students at the beginning of every trading day, so they can see what I’m noticing in the market and what I’m looking at.

 Set Stop Losses